DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/5 Item Types/SimpleItem/editorOptions.md

     url: "https://js.devexpress.com/Demos/WidgetsGallery/Demo/Form/CustomizeItem/"
 }

+---
+##### Angular

 **editorOptions** should contain the properties of the DevExtreme editor specified in the [editorType](/api-reference/10%20UI%20Components/dxForm/5%20Item%20Types/SimpleItem/editorType.md '/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#editorType').
-Because of this dependency, **editorOptions** cannot be typed and are not implemented as nested configuration components in Angular, Vue, and React.
-In these frameworks, specify **editorOptions** with an object.
-We recommend that you declare the object outside the configuration component in Vue and React to prevent possible issues caused by unnecessary re-rendering.
+Because of this dependency, **editorOptions** cannot be typed and are not implemented as nested configuration components.
+Specify **editorOptions** with an object.
 Alternatively, you can configure a custom editor in a [template](/api-reference/10%20UI%20Components/dxForm/5%20Item%20Types/SimpleItem/template.md '/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/#template').

----
-##### Angular

     <!-- tab: app.component.html -->
     <dx-form ... >